-At the core of this Pulsar SQL is the Presto Pulsar connector which allows Presto workers within a Presto cluster to query data from Pulsar.
+As the core of Pulsar SQL, the Pulsar Trino plugin enables Trino workers within a Trino cluster to query data from Pulsar.

-The reason why query performance is very efficient and highly scalable because of Pulsar's two level segment based architecture.
+The query performance is efficient and highly scalable, because Pulsar adopts two-level-segment-based architecture.

-Topics in Pulsar are stored as segments in Apache Bookkeeper.
-Each topic segment is also replicated to a configurable (default 3) number of Bookkeeper nodes which allows for concurrent reads and high read throughput.
-In the Presto Pulsar connector, we read data directly from Bookkeeper to take advantage of the Pulsar's segment based architecture.
-Thus, Presto workers can read concurrently from horizontally scalable number bookkeeper nodes.
+Topics in Pulsar are stored as segments in Apache BookKeeper.
+Each topic segment is replicated to some BookKeeper nodes, which enables concurrent reads and high read throughput.
+In the Pulsar Trino connector, data is read directly from BookKeeper, so Trino workers can read concurrently from a horizontally scalable number of BookKeeper nodes.